Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Methods

-In case of the WLS method, $\mathbf{\Gamma}$ is a diagonal matrix with varying entries and thus assumes varying variances for each lag's estimate.
-Still, a covariance of zero between two lags is preset.

-In case of the GLS method, varying variances of the lags' semi-variogram estimates are allowed, as well as covariances between two lags.
-This is reflected by a $\mathbf{\Gamma}$ matrix with potentially non zero entries on the diagonal and off-diagonal \cite{cressie_wls}.
-Hence, the latter can be expected to lead to the best results.
-However, the computational effort regarding the memory capacities increases at minimum quadratically with the sample size $N$ since the number of pairwise distances that go into the estimation of $\mathbf{\Gamma}$ increases proportional to $N^2$ making calculations for large N infeasible.
+In case of the GLS estimation method, varying variances of the lags' semi-variogram estimates are allowed, as well as covariances between two lags.
+This is reflected by a $\mathbf{\Gamma}$ matrix with potentially non zero entries on the diagonal and off-diagonal \cite{cressie_wls} and can be expected to lead to very precise results.
+However, the computational effort regarding the memory capacities increases at minimum quadratically with the sample size $N$ since the number of pairwise distances that go into the estimation of $\mathbf{\Gamma}$ increases proportionally to $N^2$ making calculations for large N infeasible.

 Therefore, the WLS method will be used as next best and applicable solution for the semi-variogram parameter estimation.
-We choose weights depending on the number of data pairs that are considered for the estimation of the empirical semi-variogram according to Matheron's estimator.
-The covariance matrix estimate has entries $\mathbf{\Gamma}_{kk} = 1/|N(d_k)|$ on the diagonal and $\mathbf{\Gamma}_{kl} = 0$ on the non-diagonal for $k,l = 1,\dots, K$ and $k\not = l$.
-Thereby the minimizing the difference between empirical semi-variogram and model at lag distances with more information is prioritized.
+In case of the WLS estimation method, $\mathbf{\Gamma}$ is a diagonal matrix with varying entries and thus assumes varying variances for each lag's estimate.
+The covariances between two lags is preset to be zero.
+We choose weights depending on the number of data pairs that are considered for the estimation of the empirical semi-variogram according to Matheron's estimator and the middle lag distance assigned to each lag interval.
+The covariance matrix estimate has entries $\mathbf{\Gamma}_{kk} = h^2_k/|N(h_k)|$ on the diagonal and $\mathbf{\Gamma}_{kl} = 0$ on the non-diagonal for $k,l = 1,\dots, K$ and $k\not = l$.
+Thereby, minimizing the difference between empirical semi-variogram and model at lag distances with more information and at smaller lag distances is prioritized.
 The general formula of the loss function to be minimized then reduces to